plotdb/pageshot/README.md

 ## Usage

+install:

+    npm install --save @plotdb/pageshot

+run api server:

+    npx pageshot -p <port>

-install required modules by `npm install`, then run `npm start`. this will start a screenshot server listening to specific port configured in config.json.
+this will start a screenshot server listening to specific port.

-to take a screenshot, send a POST request to `<domain>/api/screenshot` with a payload in below format:
+To take a screenshot, send a POST request to `<domain>/api/screenshot` with a payload in below format:

     { url: "url-to-screenshot"}